Leon the tourguide

 The Purpose of Religious Belief

 It wouldn't make sense for God to command us not to keep His laws.
-The best He could do to help us is to give us the example of Adam.
-God commanded and Adam disobeyed and that's what He expects us to do.
+The best He could do to help us is to give us the example of Adam, who used discretion whether to obey the order not to eat the fruit of the tree of wisdom and decided to disobey the Lord and as a result of his disobedience human beings began to reproduce themselves and we exist.